 March 28, 2016

-This is an audio transcript of my talk at See, Think, Design, Produce in San Francisco on Feb.
+This is a transcript of my talk at See, Think, Design, Produce in San Francisco on Feb.
 11, 2015.

 My earlier talk at STDP2 had the same four-part structure, but used different examples.